Ibsardar/Nickel2.js/README.md

 # Nickel2.js
 🔶 **Note:**

-*OK so this project is getting kind of out of hand...
+*OK so this project is getting a bit out of hand...
 I just wanted to make a simple update that was a tad bit better than the original Nickel.js, turns out there is a ton more to game engines than I realized!
-I will be using Require.js to better organize everything, but I will also have a minimized version for quick use in the future.*
+I will be using Require.js to better organize everything in the future, but I will also have a minimized version for quick use in the future.*

 🔶